rachait/contract-governed-ai-interview-assistant-/README.md

 This project demonstrates how executable API contracts improve reliability, reduce integration uncertainty, and act as guardrails for AI-assisted software development.

-The application is built using:
+The application is a full-stack AI Interview Assistant built using:

 - React (Frontend)
 - FastAPI (Backend)
 - OpenAPI (API Contract)
-- Specmatic (Contract Testing, Validation, Service Virtualization & Schema Resiliency Testing)
+- Specmatic (Contract Testing, Validation, Service Virtualization, and Schema Resiliency Testing)

 The OpenAPI contract serves as the single source of truth for both frontend and backend development.